reactiflux/reactiflux.com/src/transcripts/jenny-truong.md

 [00:02:21] **Jenny Truong:** Exactly.

 [00:02:23] **Carl Vitullo:** Okay.
 Very cool.
-Yeah, I, I, I love the, the backdrop of mental health and, and burnout.
+Yeah, I love the, the backdrop of mental health and, and burnout.
 Those are definitely very closely related topics.
 Mental health's very close to me as well, I have some various diagnoses.
 I definitely have had a very personal relationship with burnout in my career too, so, yeah.
 Excited to get into it with you.

 [00:02:42] **Jenny Truong:** Yeah.
 And then with burnout, people have this.
 Idea that if you work at a startup, you're always gonna be burnt out because they're gonna push you to your limits.
 But my personal experience with working at a startup that's only two years old, it's like you can define the workload that you're putting on yourself and your coworkers.